-This category includes disclosure to law enforcement to aid an investigation; disclosure to a proposed or appointed litigation guardian or legal representative; disclosure for purpose of contacting a relative, friend or substitute of the person in the event of injury, incapacity or death; disclosure to assess reduce or eliminate a risk of serious harm to a person or group of persons and disclosure permitted or required by a law, treaty, agreement or arrangement made under an Act or an Act of Canada.
+This category includes disclosure to law enforcement to aid an investigation; disclosure to a proposed or appointed litigation guardian or legal representative; disclosure for purpose of contacting a relative, friend or substitute of the person in the event of injury, incapacity or death; disclosure to assess reduce or eliminate a risk of serious harm to a person or group of persons.

+Disclosure to a First Nation, Inuit, or Métis Community, Band or Nation Disclosure permitted or required by a law, treaty, agreement or arrangement made under an Act or an Act of Canada.